Armature Winding of Alternator

 - The core is fully utilized as the conductors are distributed over the slots on the armature periphery.

-Poly Phase Armature Winding of AlternatorBefore discussing poly phase armature winding of alternator, we should go through some of related terms for better understanding.
+Poly Phase Armature Winding of AlternatorBefore discussing poly phase armature winding of alternator, we should go through some of the related terms for better understanding.

-Balanced WindingIf under each pole face, there are equal number of coils of different phases, then the winding is said to be balanced winding.
+Balanced WindingIf under each pole face, there are an equal number of coils of different phases, then the winding is said to be balanced winding.
 In balanced winding, coil group should be an even number.

 Figure- below represents 4 pole, 24 slot, single layer, full pitched 3 phases distributed winding.
 No of slot per pole per phase _______________________ The phase difference between emfs induced in the conductors, of two adjacent slots is _________ Hence,

 |Slots No: 1, 2, 7, 8, 13, 14, 19, and 20 for R phase|